 Cookies for breakfast?
 Yep, kids of all ages are gonna love ‘em.
-With just a few simple ingredients and ten minutes of prep time you can have these cookies ready for the oven to bake up a yummy good morning treat!
+With just a few simple ingredients and fifteen minutes of prep time you can have these cookies ready for the oven, to bake up a yummy good morning treat or snazzy snack!

-This recipe is a good one to prepare for breakfast, a sweet snack or nutritious dessert!
-It’s so quick and easy too.
+This recipe is a good one to prepare for breakfast, but it makes a delightful dessert too!

 1